 As with a nursery, quality and safety should be your top priority when it comes to choosing furnishings for young children.
 There should not be any sharp edges, exposed electric sockets, and small detachable screws, locks or strings.
 Materials should be non-toxic and environmentally friendly.

 2. Ace For Space

-One great way to save space is to have an underbed storage.
+One great way to save space is to have underbed storage.
 This is not only great for storing your child’s toys, it also makes it super accessible as kids play with their toys on the floor 90% of the time.
-The wardrobe needs to accommodate to your child’s growing stash of clothes, bags and books.
-Opt for full length cupboards, drawers below the bed, bunk beds, and loft beds.
-These double up as furniture and storage spaces, which are great ways to save space in a small sized bedroom.
+The wardrobe needs to accommodate your child’s growing stash of clothes, bags and books.
+Opt for full-length cupboards, drawers below the bed, bunk beds, and loft beds.
+These double up as furniture and storage spaces, which are great ways to save space in a small-sized bedroom.

 3. Choosing The Right Colours

 If you look at the colour wheel, each colour has its own complementary colour.
 When these colours are placed side by side, they create a strong contrast and reinforce each other.
 If you are looking to use more than one colour for the room, you might want to match the main colour of the room with its corresponding complementary colour.

 For example, orange is the complementary colour for blue.
 Adding in elements of orange (an orange bookshelf, photo frames, table etc.) will make the blue walls pop and add vibrancy to the room.
 You can also throw in some lime coloured items here and there (plushies or storage bins) to make it an even more fun colour scheme.
 The key thing to note: Do not go beyond three main colours.